 Trial Search Results

-The PARTNER II Trial: Placement of AoRTic TraNscathetER Valves - PII A
+PARTNER II Trial: Placement of AoRTic TraNscathetER Valves II - XT Intermediate and High Risk

 The purpose of this trial is to determine the safety and effectiveness of the Edwards SAPIEN XT transcatheter heart valve and delivery systems which are intended for use in patients with symptomatic, calcific, severe aortic stenosis.